Deep Privacy Funnel Model: From a Discriminative to a Generative Approach with an Application to Face Recognition: Acknowledgement

-The viability and robustness of face recognition systems hinge significantly on the quality and diversity of the datasets used for their training and validation.
-These datasets supply a spectrum of facial data crucial for model training, acting as the cornerstone upon which these systems develop their ability to recognize and differentiate facial features.
+The performance of face recognition systems depends strongly on the datasets used for training, validation, and evaluation.
+These datasets should capture a range of variations in facial appearance, such as pose, illumination, expression, occlusion, age, and demographic attributes.

-The \textbf{MSCeleb1M} dataset \citep{deng2019lightweight_ms1mv3} is a noteworthy resource in this domain, providing a comprehensive collection of over a million celebrity images.
-Its richness in terms of varied expressions, poses, illumination conditions, and occlusions makes it invaluable for model training, enhancing the system's capacity to handle real-world variability.
+The \textbf{MSCeleb1M} dataset \cite{deng2019lightweight_ms1mv3} has been widely used for training face recognition models.
+Its large scale and diversity of facial appearance make it useful for learning representations that are robust to variations in pose, expression, illumination, and occlusion.

-The \textbf{WebFace} dataset \citep{zhu2021webface260m}, officially known as CASIA-WebFace, provides a large-scale face dataset for training deep models.
+The \textbf{WebFace} dataset \cite{zhu2021webface260m} provides a large-scale face dataset for training deep models.
 With nearly half a million images from over 10,000 individuals, it offers a diverse range of facial images sourced from the internet.
-This dataset has become a staple in the face recognition community for developing and benchmarking algorithms, particularly because of its real-world diversity and the challenges it presents in terms of data variability.
+It provides a diverse collection of facial images collected from the internet and is commonly used for large-scale model development and benchmarking.

-The \textbf{MORPH} dataset \citep{morph1} distinguishes itself with its focus on longitudinal facial data, charting the progression of facial features over time.
+The \textbf{MORPH} dataset \cite{morph1} distinguishes itself with its focus on longitudinal facial data, charting the progression of facial features over time.
 The inclusion of aging-related variations makes this dataset crucial for the development of age-invariant face recognition capabilities, an essential attribute for models deployed in dynamic, real-world scenarios.

-The \textbf{FairFace} dataset \citep{karkkainenfairface} is an intervention in the realm of equitable face recognition.
+The \textbf{FairFace} dataset \cite{karkkainenfairface} is an intervention in the realm of equitable face recognition.
 Designed to mitigate racial and demographic biases, it includes a balanced representation of seven racial groups and a diverse distribution of age and gender within each group.
 With approximately 100,000 (exactly 108,501) images, FairFace is a valuable resource for training and evaluating face recognition systems, ensuring they perform fairly across different demographics.
 This dataset is particularly crucial for developing models that can operate justly in multicultural societies, where fairness and inclusivity are paramount.